-At General Mills, being a Force for Good is a key pillar of our Accelerate strategy.
-Protecting our people, respecting human rights, regenerating our planet, and promoting ethical business practices reflect our values and are fundamental to being a Force for Good and living out our purpose - Making Food the World Loves.
+At General Mills, Standing for Good is a key pillar of our Accelerate strategy.
+Protecting our people, respecting human rights, regenerating our planet, and promoting ethical business practices reflect our values and are fundamental to Standing for Good and living out our purpose - Making Food the World Loves.
 Our consumers, customers, employees, stakeholders, investors - and anyone else who interacts with us - must be able to trust that General Mills and our suppliers and partners will always do the right thing, all the time.

-As part of our commitment to being a Force for Good and respecting human rights, we have attached an updated Supplier Code of Conduct that we expect all our partners and suppliers to follow.
+As part of our commitment to Standing for Good and respecting human rights, we have attached an updated Supplier Code of Conduct that we expect all our partners and suppliers to follow.
 We look forward to working together to drive continuous improvement throughout our shared value chain.